AlexGstudios/AdvancedJavaScript/StarWarsReact/starwars/README.md

 This is a school assignment for "Advanced JavaScript".
-This will be review by a teacher and will be taken down if the code is deemed bad.
+This will be reviewed by a teacher and will be taken down if the code is deemed bad.

 # Getting Started with Create React App